martinvirtel/newsmlg2-testdata/README.md

 # newsml g2 test data

-This repository contains some test data so that you can familiarize yourself with what to expect when you get news from dpa.
+This repository contains some test data so that you can familiarize yourself with what to expect when you get news data from dpa.

 The authoritative copy of this repository lives at https://github.com/dpa-newslab/newsmlg2-testdata

-## How to start
+## News Text Data: How to start

 1. Read [IPTC.org's Quick Start PDF](https://www.iptc.org/std/NewsML-G2/latest/QuickStart-NewsML-G2-ItemBasics).